Donkey Kong Country: Legacy

 Donkey Kong Countrys visual appeal helped the SNES remain popular in a period of uncertainty for cartridge-based games.
 Consumers were unfamiliar with 3D graphics at the time.
 According to Official Nintendo Magazine, by bringing next-generation graphics to the SNES just 12 days before the PlayStation's Japanese launch, Donkey Kong Country persuaded consumers that an immediate upgrade was unnecessary.
-IGN wrote that the game "saved the SNES" and revitalised sales by bringing back lapsed fans.
+IGN wrote that it "saved the SNES" and revitalised sales by bringing back lapsed fans.
 Donkey Kong Country also helped Nintendo pull ahead of Sega and win the console wars of the 1990s.
 Whereas Nintendo continued to release AAA games such as Donkey Kong Country, Sega had alienated audiences with add-ons such as the Mega-CD and 32X, and its subsequent console, the Saturn, failed.

 The Donkey Kong Country series re-established Donkey Kong as one of Nintendo's most popular and profitable franchises.
 Donkey Kong Country heralded Donkey Kong's transition from villain to hero; Rare's redesign became his standard appearance, and its gameplay format was followed by sequels.
-The game inspired an animated series that ran for 40 episodes from 1997 to 2000, and Diddy Kong starred in a Nintendo 64 racing game spin-off, Diddy Kong Racing (1997).
+Donkey Kong Country inspired an animated series that ran for 40 episodes from 1997 to 2000, and Diddy Kong starred in a Nintendo 64 racing game spin-off, Diddy Kong Racing (1997).
 Following Dixie Kong's Double Trouble!, the Country series went on a hiatus until Donkey Kong Country Returns, developed by Retro Studios, was released for the Wii on Donkey Kong Countrys 16th anniversary in 2010.
 A sequel, Donkey Kong Country: Tropical Freeze, was released for the Wii U in 2014.
 Wise, who left Rare in 2009, returned to compose Tropical Freezes score.